Table of Contents

 they almost always write a Functor instance for it,

 too.
-You can fairly reliably take it for granted that you'll be
+You can expect that you'll be

 able to use the Functor typeclass's